itomorrower08/crnn_chinese_characters_rec/README.md

 ## Train
 before traning, you should prepare the dataset of characters.(described in csdn blog)

+you can also read this blog to see how to create your dataset:https://www.cnblogs.com/skyfsm/p/10345305.html

 * python3 crnn_main.py --train_root (path of train lmdb dataset) --val_root (path of val lmdb dataset) --cuda(if have)